Price and Market Assessment Methodology

 Green Markets provides fertilizer price and market sentiment assessments that indicate reliable market value and conditions.
 These assessments are objective and adhere to industry norms with respect to volume standards, delivery method, currency, nutrient units and geographic location.

-The prices quoted by Green Markets do not necessarily reflect actual transactions, but current market rates as perceived by buyers and sellers.
+The prices quoted by Green Markets do not necessarily reflect actual transactions, but current market rates as perceived by buyers, sellers and Green Markets analysts.
 Price assessments are based on large transactions involving truckloads or larger volumes.

 All prices are net of discounts for volume, cash, or prompt payment, if such are offered.
 Prices listed on an FOB basis are at the producer’s plant gate, terminal, or pipeline point.
 Unless otherwise referenced, all domestic U.S. prices are on a short ton, FOB basis.
 International prices are on a metric ton basis.

 Ethical Standards and Corrections

 Green Markets analyst/reporters and all related staff follow high ethical standards to protect the objectivity and impartiality of the price and market assessments.
 They are restricted against any activities that may compromise objectivity, including trading in covered company stocks or commodities or for accepting any remuneration or favors from covered companies.

 Green Markets will not make retroactive changes to reported price levels or market insight after publication based on information received after publication.
 Green Markets will on rare occasions make and communicate price assessment corrections after the publication date in the case of methodological, technical, or clerical error.